Earl Nelson: History

-He was succeeded in the barony of 1801 according to the special remainder (and also in the dukedom of Bronte) by his elder brother the Reverend William Nelson, who became the second Baron.
+He was succeeded in the barony of 1801 according to the special remainder (and also in the dukedom of Bronte) by his elder brother, the Reverend William Nelson, who became the second Baron.
 On 20 November 1805, the second Baron was created Viscount Merton, of Trafalgar and of Merton in the County of Surrey, and Earl Nelson, of Trafalgar and of Merton in the County of Surrey, in honour of his late brother and with similar remainder to the barony of 1801.
 Both titles are in the Peerage of the United Kingdom.
-The first Earl died without surviving male issue and was succeeded in the dukedom of Bronte by his daughter Charlotte, wife of the 2nd Baron Bridport.
+The first earl died without surviving male issue and was succeeded in the dukedom of Bronte by his daughter Charlotte.

-The first Earl was succeeded in the British titles (according to the special remainders) by his nephew Thomas Bolton, the second Earl.
-He was the eldest son of the aforementioned Susannah Bolton, a sister of the first Earl and the wife of Thomas Bolton of Wells in Norfolk.
-The second Earl assumed the surname of Nelson upon succeeding to the peerages.
-He only held the titles for eight months and on his early death, the titles passed to his eldest son, the third Earl.
-He was succeeded by his third but eldest surviving son, the fourth Earl.
-He never married and on his death in 1947, the titles passed to his eighty-seven-year-old younger brother, the fifth Earl.
-He was succeeded by his eldest son, the sixth Earl, who was a lecturer in astronomy and anthropology.
-Two of his younger brothers, the seventh and eighth Earls, both succeeded in the titles.
+The first earl was succeeded in the British titles (according to the special remainders) by his nephew Thomas Bolton, the second earl.
+He was the eldest son of the aforementioned Susannah Bolton, a sister of the first earl.
+The second earl assumed the surname of Nelson upon succeeding to the peerages.
+He only held the titles for eight months and on his early death, the titles passed to his eldest son, the third earl.
+He was succeeded by his third but eldest surviving son, the fourth earl.
+He never married and on his death in 1947, the titles passed to his eighty-seven-year-old younger brother, the fifth earl.
+He was succeeded by his eldest son, the sixth earl, who was a lecturer in astronomy and anthropology.
+Two of his younger brothers, the seventh and eighth earls, both succeeded in the titles.

-As of 2017, the peerages are held by Simon John Horatio Nelson, 10th Earl Nelson (born 1971), a great-grandson of the fifth Earl.
-He succeeded in 2009 and is the eldest son of Peter John Horatio Nelson, the ninth Earl.
+As of 2017, the peerages are held by Simon John Horatio Nelson, 10th Earl Nelson (born 1971), a great-grandson of the fifth earl.
+He succeeded in 2009 and is the eldest son of Peter John Horatio Nelson, the ninth earl.

 Two other members of the family also had distinguished naval careers.
 The Hon.
 Maurice Horatio Nelson (1832–1914), third son of the second Earl, was a rear-admiral in the Royal Navy.
 His eldest son, Maurice Henry Horatio Nelson (1864–1942), was a captain in the Royal Navy.